Gozala/workspace/pages/Replica.md

+- Our [[replication protocol]] is defined in terms of atomic, immutable, content addressed “operations” which are wrapped in a container structure that adds casual ordering through hash-links. *(We define this container structure in the *Replica* section below)* -
-- [[Replica]] represents a state that can be computed by interpreting set of instructions in their causal order.
+- [[Revision]] represents a state that can be computed by interpreting set of instructions in their causal order.
 We represent such set of instructions using generic [[Revision]] interface that is IPLD linked
 - ```ts
   export interface Revision<Change> {
     of?: Link<Revision<Change>>